szafranski/Rigol_DS1052E-firmware/README.md

-Process is (was) very well described here: https://web.archive.org/web/20231001061514/http://www.g4ztd.info/rigol-ds1052e-oscilloscope-hack/ (link seems obsolete so you can take a look at screenshots in the repo or go through this link: https://web.archive.org/web/20230331070806/http://www.g4ztd.info/rigol-ds1052e-oscilloscope-hack/ )
+Process is (was) very well described here: https://web.archive.org/web/20231001061514/http://www.g4ztd.info/rigol-ds1052e-oscilloscope-hack/

+(In case of broken link ir something, you can take a look at screenshots in the repo).

+Oryginal (now obsolete) link: http://www.g4ztd.info/rigol-ds1052e-oscilloscope-hack/

 There is also a PDF in the repo.